NunoAlmeida72/ISEP-LAPR5/README.md

 Since this is a prototype system, not all modules will be fully developed, and it is acceptable for only some functionalities to be implemented.

+In addition, the following infrastructure features were implemented:

+- **CI/CD Pipelines:** Automated pipelines were developed for building, testing, and deploying the system components.
+- **Database Backups:** Scripts were created on a Linux server to perform **daily backups** of the system’s databases.

 ## 🛠️ Technologies Used

 - **Master Data Devices & User Management:** Node.js